 MIXING GUIDELINES FOR BLUESIL™ PLATINUM CURE MOLDMAKING SYSTEMS

-2. Stir the catalyst container (Part B) well before use.
+Shake the curing agent container (Part B) well before use.

-3. Weigh the desired amount of base into a clean mixing container.
+Weigh the desired amount of base into a clean mixing container.
 Tip the container and roll the base all the way around the side wall up to two inches from the top.
-This will prevent the catalyst from becoming absorbed into the container.
-It is recommended that the container be filled to not more than 1/3 the container depth to allow sufficient room for expansion during the deaeration procedure.
+This will prevent the curing agent from being absorbed into

-4. Weigh the proper amount of catalyst into the container.
-Mix the base and catalyst together by stirring with a stiff, flat ended metal spatula until a uniform color is obtained.
-Scrape the container walls and bottom well to insure a thorough mix.
+Mix the base and curing agent together by stirring with a stiff, flat ended metal spatula until a uniform color is obtained.
+Scrape the container walls and bottom to assure a thorough mix.
+If mechanical mixer is used, do not

 A. ROOM TEMPERATURE CURING SYSTEMS: Allow the rubber to cure for 16-24 hours at 75°F (24°C) before removing the cured rubber from the pattern.
 For best results, allow the mold to air cure an additional 24 hours after the initial overnight cure before putting mold into production.
 Room temperature curing assures the lowest possible shrinkage.
 If cure acceleration is desired, mild heat may be employed.
 To minimize shrinkage, cure rubber at 100-130°F (38-54°C) for 4-6 hours.
 Higher temperatures may cause excessive shrinkage to occur.